tboldagh/FunRootAna/README.md

 \\ is identical to
 auto f = [](auto _) { return _*_; };
 ```
+*Notice, the name `F` is short enough to actually cause naming clash, in such case: rename it or remove it in favour of macros specific for types you deal with. *

 ### Macro CLOSURE
 Like `F` except it is a closure (can access variables that ere out of scope by reference).
 ```c++